File SMDialog.mys

 See SMDialog:addPanel(...).

-default, all buttons are in "main" panel which is automatically created.
+default, all components are in "main" panel which is automatically created.

 The returne table Panel describe panel's properties: Name, Left, Top, Right, Bottom that should not be modified.